 Dr. Khrushchev will be discussing how his father and President Kennedy worked together to prevent nuclear war during the Cuban Missile Crisis, 1962.
-Additionally, Dr. Khrushchev can discuss how the United States and Russia are co-existing in 2017.
+Additionally, Dr. Khrushchev can discuss how he feels about current relations between the two countries.

 To purchase tickets, click below: